Forestry in Canada: Insects

-In 2016, 15,489,117 ha of Canadian forests were destroyed by insects.
-Two main insects place the Canadian forestry industry at risk, the mountain pine beetle and the emerald ash borer.
-The mountain pine beetle has destroyed much of the western lodgepole pine stock.
-The pine beetle has thrived due to a combination of large stands of mature pine and successive warm winters.
+In 2023, 11.6 million hectares of Canadian forests were disturbed (defined by severe defoliation or mortality) by insects.
+Compared to previous years the disturbance of trees by insects is declining since its peek in 2014, where roughly 20.3 million hectares were disturbed.
+This reduction comes from a combination of factors; effective management, favorable environmental factors and the loss of host trees.
+For example, the mountain pine beetle has destroyed much of the western lodgepole pine stock.
+The pine beetle thrived due to a combination of large stands of mature pine and successive warm winters.
 As of 2017, it was estimated that over 18000000 ha of pine had been infested and over 58% of the merchantable lodgepole pine has been destroyed in British Columbia alone.
 While extensive logging, prescribed burning and pest reduction techniques have been used to attempt to contain the beetle, large stands of dead trees remain, posing a significant threat of wildfire.
-Annually, Canada sees around 8,000 wildfires, burning a total of 3,371,833 ha in 2017.
-Over half of these are caused by humans, but nature-caused fires (generally started by lightning strikes) cover over 80 percent of the total burn area, as they are often in remote areas of the country.